vrbin90s/KA-Challange-CLI/README.md

 # About

-This is a test assignment for a Junior PHP Developer job position.
 The task was to create a CLI script that will read JSON based file from the specific HTTP endpoint using any framework or no framework at all.

 #Instruction
 1. Copy repository files